Stickerpants/game-of-assessment/Guidelines.md

 * Does the developer "reinvent the wheel" excessively, or without good justification?
 * Does the developer write code that is just "good enough", like they don't care?
 * Does the developer tunnel-vision on very specific problems, without seeing the bigger picture?

+#Feedback

+When giving feedback to solutions a developer has made, focus on objective criticism written in a third-person neutral tone.
+For example, instead of saying "You wrote this part wrong", we can better phrase it as "This part can be improved by doing \_\_\_\_\_\_ instead".

+The general structure you should aim for give in advice is outlined below.

+1. Explicitly identify the problem.
+	* Sometimes, it may be hard for an inexperienced developer to recognize something that might seem immediately obvious to you.
+2. Explain the reasoning behind *why* said thing is a problem.
+3. Ask thought-provoking questions that leads the reader to a better understanding of the problem as a whole.
+4. Give a concrete solution the problem in a different context.
+	* i.e. Don't outright give away the solution to the problem.
+Instead, solve something similar, as a way to guide the reader into solving the original problem themselves.
+	* One can also give a partial solution, and then lead the reader into solving the rest.
+5. Point out anything the reader did correctly, to reinforce positive habits.

+Ideally, try to avoid giving feedback on things that are largely a matter of preference.
+Avoid nitpicking syntax and style, unless you believe it to negatively impact the readability or maintainability of the code.

+If you disagree with a design choice they've made, make sure to outline the context and assumptions you've made as part of your reasoning.
+For example, if someone's implemented a complicated design pattern that is overkill for the problem at hand (but is sound and cogent code), make sure that you don't give the impression that their solution is wrong.
+Instead, state the context ("Since the problem is simple because of ..."), and then suggest an alternative design ("Instead, a simple `switch` statement would have been more appropriate in this case").